 No, the budget items outside of the Program Fees are estimates of additional funds you may need to help cover living expenses and books.
 Typically, as an Executive MBA student, most opt to only finance the Program Fees.
 You may accept/apply for loans in an amount less than the Cost of Attendance.

 Review Dates and Decision Dates are noted on our Haas Scholarship page.
-Please note that you will only be able to apply for Haas Scholarships once admitted into the program.
+Please note that you will only be able to apply for Haas Scholarships via the admissions application.
 Decision dates are scheduled so that you will know the results of most scholarships prior to the program deposit deadline.

 Yes, most of our scholarships for entering students are open to both international and domestic students.